ryankueter/GChartsBlazorfied/README.md

 ## About

-**GChartsBlazorfied** is a free .NET library available from the [NuGet Package Manager](https://www.nuget.org/packages/GChartsBlazorfied) that allows Blazor developers to use the Google Charts javascript library using C#.
+**GChartsBlazorfied** is a free .NET library available from the [NuGet Package Manager](https://www.nuget.org/packages/GChartsBlazorfied) that allows Blazor developers to easily add Google Maps, Geo Charts, and other popular charts from the Google Charts javascript library using C#.

 ### Targets:
 - .NET 7, .NET 8